-- All staff have had 'Emotional Coaching' Training to support the overall culture of positive emotional wellbeing and mental health - Whole school training and implementation of 'The Zones of Regulation' supporting children's emotional and sensory regulation - Mental Health expertise in the form of: SENDCO/Inclusion Lead also the Senior Mental Health Lead; Mental Health First Aiders; Family Support Worker and part of the Mental Health and Wellbeing Cluster - A Play Therapist works with children to support their Social, Emotional and Mental Health needs
+- All staff have had 'Emotional Coaching' Training to support the overall culture of positive emotional wellbeing and mental health - Whole school training and implementation of 'The Zones of Regulation' supporting children's emotional and sensory regulation - Mental Health expertise in the form of: SENDCO/Inclusion Lead; Senior Mental Health Lead; Mental Health First Aiders; Family Support Worker and we are a part of the Merton Mental Health and Wellbeing Cluster - Off the Record Counsellor who supports targeted children, particularly those who have experienced trauma - Access to a drama Therapist who works with children to support their Social, Emotional and Mental Health needs, often with children who have experience trauma - ELSAs (Emotional Literacy Support Assistants) who support children with a range of mental health difficulties, including: anxiety, self-esteem, bereavement, confidence, emotional regulation and separation - A TAMHS worker is available to support pupils with additional needs and their families one day a week. - Targeted children may have Nurture Support Intervention

-- Off the Record Counsellor who supports targeted children, in particular if they have experienced trauma - A Drama Therapist works with children to support their Social, Emotional and Mental Health needs, often with children who experience trauma - Place2Be Journey of Hope intervention for children who need additional emotional wellbeing support - ELSAs (Emotional Literacy Support Assistants) who support children with a range of mental health difficulties, including: anxiety, self-esteem, bereavement, confidence, emotional regulation and separation - A TAMHS worker is available to support pupils with additional needs and their families one day a week. - Targeted children may have Nurture Support Intervention - We have a Nurture Room; a sensory, therapeutic room The Sancturay- which is a calming area for children who need to use calming strategies and a Rainbow Room to deliver SEMH intervention - MDSs are also TAs which means that the pupils are able to speak to a trusted adult whenever they need to during the day.
-There is a high proportion of adults to pupils on the playground to facilitate this - Staff are trained to recognise that behaviours are a form of communication and that restorative approaches to addressing undesired behaviours should be used and the triggers explored - Positivie behaviour management - We have a zero tolerance approach to bullying
+- We have a Nurture provision; a sensory, therapeutic room The Sancturay- which is a calming area for children who need to use calming strategies and a Rainbow Room to deliver SEMH intervention - MDSs are also TAs which means that the pupils are able to speak to a trusted adult whenever they need to during the day.
+There is a high ratio of adults to pupils on the playground to facilitate this - Staff are trained to recognise that behaviours are a form of communication and that restorative approaches to addressing undesired behaviours, should be used and the triggers explored - Positive behaviour management - We have a zero tolerance approach to bullying

-5.14 Working with other agencies
+5.12 Working with other agencies